All the men in Austen novels, ranked in order of who you should date

 Mr Willoughby would certainly buy you flowers from the petrol station and lie and tell you he picked them himself from a charming forest.
-He would be handsome and passionate, and we would read poetry, but he would also probably have seduced a girl and got her pregnant, and then complained when people stopped liking him for it.
+He would be handsome and passionate, and he would read poetry very beautifully, but he would also probably have seduced a girl and got her pregnant, and then complained when people stopped liking him for it.

 This relationship would be whirlwind fun for two or three days before he would start asking you for money.
 Also, you would find out from a good source that he was actually lying to you the whole time about his whole life.
 He would also definitely text your sister on the sly the whole time you were dating.

 Okay, I know this is going to be controversial.
 Edmund Bertram isn’t a bad or even particularly annoying character, but he would be impossible to be really into.
 He would have this vague idea of how perfect he’d like you to be and he would be in love with that idea, instead of the person you are.
 Just about ranks a ‘fine’ because he would be harmless enough.